p-lambda/jukemir/README.md

 This repository contains code for our paper [_Codified audio language modeling learns useful representations for music information retrieval_]() (Castellon et al. 2021), which demonstrates that [OpenAI's Jukebox](https://openai.com/blog/jukebox/) (Dhariwal et al. 2020) provides rich representations for music transfer learning.

 This README is divided into two standalone sections.
-The [first section](#simple-example) is optimized for simplicity and provides an end-to-end example of genre detection using representations from Jukebox.
-The [second section](#reproducing-results) is optimized for reproducibility and provides step-by-step instructions for reproducing the results from our paper.
+The [first section](#simple-example-of-using-jukebox-for-transfer-learning) is optimized for simplicity and provides an end-to-end example of genre detection using representations from Jukebox.
+The [second section](#reproducing-results-from-our-paper) is optimized for reproducibility and provides step-by-step instructions for reproducing the results from our paper.

 ## Simple example of using Jukebox for transfer learning

 This section provides a quick demonstration of using Jukebox for transfer learning on the GTZAN genre detection dataset (Tzanetakis and Cook 2002).

-Our codebase uses Docker to make it easier for you to extract representations from Jukebox for new audio files.
+Our codebase uses Docker to simplify the process of extracting representations from Jukebox for new audio files.
 If you do not already have Docker on your machine, please follow [these instructions](https://docs.docker.com/get-docker/) to install it.

-First, create a new directory for the tutorial and navigate into it.
-Run the following to download the dataset and extract it:
+Once docker is installed, run the following to download and extract the dataset:

 ```sh
 wget http://opihi.cs.uvic.ca/sound/genres.tar.gz
 tar xvfz genres.tar.gz
 ```

-Next, we need to extract features using Jukebox.
+Next, we will extract representations from Jukebox.
 This will require a system with at least 30GB of RAM and a GPU with at least 12GB VRAM.
 Feature extraction will take a few hours (though it can be parallelized).
-If your system does not meet these requirements, you can also [download the pre-computed features]().
+If your system does not meet these requirements, you can alternatively [download the pre-computed features](https://nlp.stanford.edu/data/cdonahue/jukemir/precomputed/gtzan-jukebox.tar.gz).
 If your system does meet the requirements, run:

 ```sh
 for GENRE in blues classical country disco hiphop jazz metal pop reggae rock